amphy/Flask-Tutorial/README.md

 sys.path.append('/var/www/sampleapp')

 from sampleapp import app as application

 This file must be located within the same directory as the rest of your project.
 After setting up your WSGI file, the next step is to create a virtual host for Flask applications on your Apache server.
 Each time you create a new Flask application and want to serve it through Apache, you can edit this virtual host to include the new application.

+For Apache, the virtual hosts are usually located in /etc/apache2/sites-available.
+You will want to create a new file named flask and within that file you’ll want the following

 WSGIPythonPath
 /var/www/sampleapp/venv/python2.7/site-packages